-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2011 (or the preceding summer term).
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2012 (or the preceding summer term).
 The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, or service in the armed forces, foreign aid service of the federal government or official church missions.
 No other adjustments to the initial cohort should be made.

 B22.
-For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2011 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2012?
-91 % applied, were admitted, and enrolled (full- or part-time) in Fall 2012 who began studies during summer in this cohort.
-Applicants should requirements for consideration for admission (i.e., who completed at one of the following actions: admission, non-admission, placement or institution).
-Admitted applicants should include wait-listed stude l includ actiona on wa de only that able appliting list, nose stude ications) a , or applica nts who fulfi nd who have ntion withdra lled the been notified of wn (by applicant Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied 1818 1999 Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted 9009 9891 Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 2708 8 Total full-time, first-time, first-year (freshman) women who enrolle Total part-time, first-time, first-year (freshman) women who enrolle 2793 5 C2.
-Freshman wait-listed students (students who met admission requestions on space availability) Do you have a policy of placing students on a waiting list?
-Yes If yes, please answer the questions below for Fall 2012 admissions: es 🗌 nents bu t whose fir nal admissio on was Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Is y our waiting list ranked?
+For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2012 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2013?
+90% w re pplied, were admitted, and enrolled (full- or part-time) in Fall 201 who began studies during summer in this cohort.
+Applicants should equirements for consideration for admission (i.e., who completed a ne of the following actions: admission, non-admission, placement r institution).
+Admitted applicants should include wait-listed stude include only those actionable applicat on waiting list, or e students who fulfilled the iions) and who have been notified of application withdrawn (by applicant Cotal first-time, first-year (freshman) men who applied Cotal first-time, first-year (freshman) women who applied 20,210 22,838 Cotal first-time, first-year (freshman) men who were admitted Cotal first-time, first-year (freshman) women who were admitted 8,928 10,193 Cotal full-time, first-time, first-year (freshman) men who enrolled Cotal part-time, first-time, first-year (freshman) men who enrolled 2,627 2 Otal full-time, first-time, first-year (freshman) women who enrolle Otal part-time, first-time, first-year (freshman) women who enrolle 2,911 4 co D Treshman wait-listed students (students who met admission requestion on space availability) Do you have a policy of placing students on a waiting list? ✓ Ye f yes, please answer the questions below for Fall 2013 admissions: s 🗌 No hose final admission was N Number of qualified applicants offered a place on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted .
+1 or waiting list ranked?
 If yes, do you release that information to students?
-Do you release that information to school counselors? mission Requirements High school completion requirement Check the appropriate box to identify your high school completion ✓ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required n requi rement f or degree-s seeking enter ring students: C4.
-Does your institution require or recommend a general college-p ✓ Require ☐ Recommend ☐ Neither require nor recommend prepar ratory p rogram fo r degree-see eking students?
+Do you release that information to school counselors?
+C3.
+1 ission Requirements High school completion requirement Check the appropriate box to identify your high school completion ✓ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required requirement for d legree-seeking entering students: Ooes your institution require or recommend a general college-p oreparatory prog ram for degree-seeking students?
+Require Recommend Neither require nor recommend